linkml/linkml/sphinx/schemas/inheritance.md

-Mixins can be extremely helpful in a number of ways: 1) to generalize a set of attributes that can apply to classes in different parts of the class hierarchy, 2) reduce duplication of shared attributes between classes that do not inherit from one another and 3) to prevent the sometimes confusing nature of multiple inheritance noted in the '[diamond problem]'(https://tinyurl.com/4zdw9tsb).
+Mixins can be extremely helpful in a number of ways: 1) to generalize a set of attributes that can apply to classes in different parts of the class hierarchy, 2) reduce duplication of shared attributes between classes that do not inherit from one another and 3) to prevent the sometimes confusing nature of multiple inheritance noted in the [diamond problem](https://tinyurl.com/4zdw9tsb).

 ```yaml